 - Graduating seniors earning a 4.00 to 4.164 are designated as salutatorians.

 - Students who graduate with a cumulative grade point average of 3.845-3.999 will graduate with distinction.

 - All cumulative grade point averages are figured after midterm grades are distributed in the spring term of the year.

 The student with the highest cumulative grade point average in the class delivers the valedictory address at commencement.

-All recipients of the awards ear special medallions at graduation ceremonies and receive special recognition at our Senior Honors Night in May.
+All recipients of the awards wear special medallions at graduation ceremonies and receive special recognition at our Senior Recognition Night in April.